-Sand Creek Trail is a maintained recreational trail that begins on the Bethel College campus.
+Sand Creek Trail is a National Recreation Trail that begins on the Bethel College campus.

 Area residents, students and visitors are encouraged to enjoy the trail and its variety of plant, animal and bird life.
 The main trailhead is located at Memorial Grove, an area designed for reflection, fellowship and special events.
-The trail connects with Arbor Lane – a double row of trees designed to welcome visitors to the city of North Newton – as well as the biking-walking trail, nicknamed
+The trail connects with the paved path through Chisholm Park in North Newton and the biking-walking trail, nicknamed

 The Trail of Two Cities, that runs alongside Sand Creek through the city of Newton.

 Sand Creek Trail is set in a beautiful, mostly wooded area and is open year-round.

 From its trailhead at Memorial Grove to the north loop paralleling I-135, and then back to Memorial Grove, the trail is in excess of two miles long.
 Nine benches are installed along the trail to allow users of the trail to rest and to enjoy the surrounding nature.

 The trail hosts a variety of plant, animal and bird life.
 More than 40 varieties of trees include these indigenous species:

 as well as species introduced over the years such as:

 - Osage orange

 - Cooper’s hawk